Kayala47/SDEV-KEKW/Bot_interface_4a/README.md

 and also invite it to a server where it can perform actions.

 -Ensure that bot_interface.py, rolling.py, initTracker.py and compendium.py are all in the direcotry
--Before trying to run bot_interface.py, make sure that you have pip installed discord
+-Before trying to run bot_interface.py, make sure that you have to download some packages:
     - pip install -U discord.py
+    - pip intall selenium
+    - pip install webdriver-manager
+    - pip install requests
+    - pip install bs4
+    - pip install numpy
+    - ALternatively we should have a requirements.txt file that you can call using pip install -r requirements.txt

 - The token field in the python file is empty, you will have to pull that from the discord bot developer website and paste that in place of the empty ""
     - Tokens are unique for each bot, if you want to see the bot in action in the discord channel, make sure you have the correct token for the bot
-- Download the Chrome Driver from https://chromedriver.chromium.org/downloads.
-Add the folder containing the .exe file to your PATH
-- Make sure you have Selenium installed.
-    - pip install selenium
 - After you have followed those steps, you can run the bot interface function as you would normally run a python program